NYCPlanning/aue/README.md

 # Adult Use Establishments Proximity Analysis

-This repo contains code for identifying the best- and worst-case scenarios for the spatial distribution of Adult Use Establishments in NYC, given the restriction that no establishment be within 500ft of another establishment.
+This repo contains code for identifying the best- and worst-case scenarios for the spatial distribution of Adult Use Establishments (AUEs) in NYC on a subset of PLUTO lots where Adult Use Establishments are allowed.
+Whether or not an establishment is "allowed" depends on several proximity restrictions.
+There are restrictions on the minimum allowable distance between an AUE and other types of establishments (schools, houses of worship, etc.), as well as the distance between multiple AUEs.
+This analysis deals with the second type of restriction.
+Specifically, a single AUE cannot exist within 500ft of another AUE.
+Given this restriction, some arrangements of establishmets will allow for more total establishments than others.
+Placing an establishment on a lot that is within 500ft of numerous other potential establishment lots eliminates those neighboring lots as possibilities for the "next" establishment siting.

-## Background
+# Background

 ## Usage

 Run `./aue.sh` from the home directory.
 Results are found in the `output` directory.
-Each row contains the BBLs for a single solution.
+Each row of the output file contains the BBLs for a single solution.
 The number of columns is the total number of possible establishments.
 These counts are also output to the terminal.

 ## Overview of Results

 Using the methodology outlined below, we have identified a best-case scenario of **208** lots that could feasibly have Adult Use Establishments, given the distance restrictions.
 The worst-case scenario, meaning the case where establishments are arranged in a way that limits the addition of new establishments, is **203** lots.
-Note that these numbers are the maximum *possible* establishments.
-In reality, not all lots are currently vaccant.
+Note that these numbers are the maximum number of *possible* establishments.
+In reality, not all lots are currently vaccant or suitable for an Adult Use Establishment.

-These numbers are dependent on the input data, however, and there is ongoing work vetting the input lots as realistic locations for an establishment (i.e. there is sufficient street-frontage and access).
-In the future, this workflow can be re-run with refined input data to improve the estimate of best- and worst-case scenarios, simply by modifying the path for the input buffered lots.
+The vetting process for determining whether a lot is suitable for an AUE (i.e. there is sufficient street-frontage and access), is on-going.

-# Methodology
+## Methodology

-We approached this problem by creating a matrix of possible co-existing establishments.
+We approached this problem by creating a matrix of possible co-existing establishments -- lots that can simultaneaously have establishments because they are further than 500ft apart.
 Simplifying the distance calculations to a binary flag makes our calculations much easier.

 ### Data loading and preparation

 **Input data**:

-The input data for this analysis is a shapefile of lots, buffered to 500ft.
-See the image below for an example of what this kind of data looks like.
+The input data for this analysis is the subset of MapPLUTO lots that meet the criteria, buffered to 500ft.
+See the image below for an example of what this data looks like.

 ![input-data](https://github.com/NYCPlanning/aue/blob/master/input-data.png "Buffered Lots")